Aline Wirley

-Aline Wirley da Silva (born December 18, 1981) is a Brazilian actress, singer-songwriter.
-In 2002, she won the talent show Popstars and joined the Brazilian girl group Rouge until 2005, with which she released four studio albums, Rouge (2002), C'est La Vie (2003), Blá Blá Blá (2004) and Mil e Uma Noites (2005), selling in all 6 million copies and becoming the most successful girl group in Brazil and one of the twenty girl groups that have sold the most records in the world.
+Aline Wirley da Silva (born 18 December 1981) is a Brazilian actress and singer-songwriter.
+In 2002, she won the talent show Popstars and joined the Brazilian girl group Rouge until 2005, with which she released four studio albums, Rouge (2002), C'est La Vie (2003), Blá Blá Blá (2004) and Mil e Uma Noites (2005), selling in all 6 million copies and becoming best-seller Brazilian girl group.

-In 2008 it debuted like actress of musical theatre when integrating the cast of O Soar da Liberdade, like the personage Mia.
-On February 2, 2009, she released her debut solo studio album, Saudades do Samba, influenced by tropicália, independently.
-The following year interpreted Jane in the conceptualized Hairspray and, between 2010 and 2011 was in Hair like Mary Janet.
+In 2008, it debuted like actress of musical theatre when integrating the cast of O Soar da Liberdade, like the personage Mia.
+On 2 February 2009, she released her debut solo studio album, Saudades do Samba, influenced by tropicália, independently.
+The following year interpreted Jane in the conceptualized Hairspray and, between 2010 and 2011, was in Hair like Mary Janet.
 The biggest highlight in her career came in 2012, when he joined Tim Maia: Vale Tudo, a musical inspired by the singer's tracks, playing in the role of Ze Mauricio until 2014.
 At the same time, between 2013 and 2014, he toured several cities with her first tour, titled Ritualística, interpreting songs of MPB and tropicália.
 In 2014 she gave birth to her first son, Antonio.
-In 2016 returns to the scenes in the musical Show in Simonal, interpreting Ângela, one of the Simonetes, the vocalistas that accompanied Wilson Simonal in its shows.
+In 2016, it returns to the scenes in the musical Show in Simonal, interpreting Ângela, one of the Simonetes, the vocalistas that accompanied Wilson Simonal in its shows.

 Biography

-Aline was born on December 18, 1981 in a suburb of the São Paulo city.
+Aline was born on 18 December 1981, in a suburb of the São Paulo city.
+She is of African, Italian, German and Indigenan descent.
 When she was a little child, she moved to the city of Cachoeira Paulista as soon as her parents separated, going to live with her mother and an aunt.
 In 1996, at the age of 14, she began to sing in the choir of the church where she attended.
 From the age of 16, she joined a band of MPB and bossa nova, that performed in bars and steakhouses, adhering to a vast repertoire that included Tim Maia, Adriana Calcanhoto, Chico Buarque, Roberto Carlos and Elis Regina, her greatest idol.

 Over time, she learned basic English language to include songs by international singers such as Celine Dion and Whitney Houston.
 In 1999 left the family and moved to Taubaté with the dream to go to college of Performing arts, however ended up having to work in diverse places, from seller even maid to maintain itself.